What is a Manufactured Home?

 Chattel loans are technically personal property loans instead of real estate loans.
 They are designed specifically for movable personal property, and are also applicable to vehicles, airplanes, boats and farm equipment.

 Chattel mortgages are popular for homes in manufactured home communities because they can be used when land is not owned by the owner of the manufactured home.
 A chattel mortgage is completely separate to the land that the manufactured home sits on.
+Learn what the benefits of a mobile home land-lease community are here.

 Compared to a traditional mortgage, chattel mortgages typically have higher interest rates and come with shorter terms.
 Buyers can own their mobile residence quickly and easily using a chattel mortgage.

 Manufactured houses often allow for individuals to purchase a home more conveniently than a traditional house.
 Chattel mortgages have lower down payment requirements than a traditional mortgage, which may allow borrowers to start paying for their home faster.
+Learn some tips for buying a manufactured home here.

 How can I get a Chattel Loan?